xrrocha/word-scrambler/README.md

 ```

 The multi-line `while` condition might look a bit unusual to some, but bear
-in mind the lambda inside is actually a boolean _expression_, not a
+in mind the lambda inside the `while` is actually a boolean _expression_,
-statement!
+not a statement!

 The predicate passed to the `allMatch` functional method requires that, for
 all indices in the range, the corresponding character in the result array